thevisad/DayZ-Private-master/README.md

 Any bug present in the official client or server will probably also exist in this solution.
 Please do **not** report these as issues on GitHub.
 Some of the official bugs:
  - Loss of backpack due to bandit morphing or on respawn
  - Spawning in debug areas (plains / ocean)
- - Debug monitor issues
+ - Debug monitor issues (the debug monitor is being removed and is no longer supported)
- - Humanity not updating correctly
+ - Humanity not updating correctly / reset on death
  - Sandbags, Tank Traps, and Wire Fence are not always deleted from the database when disassembled

 Common Issues